-Blind Tennessee inmate to be executed in electric chair for murdering estranged girlfriend in 1991
+Blind Tennessee inmate executed by electric chair for murdering estranged girlfriend in 1991

 CLICK HERE TO GET THE FOX NEWS APP

 Tennessee is one of six states in which inmates could choose the electric chair.
-Three out of five recent inmates put to death in Tennessee have chosen the chair since the state resumed executions last year.
+Three out of five recent inmates put to death in Tennessee have chosen the chair since last year.

 The Associated Press contributed to this report.